 Items ending in (prep) will be tagged with the due date.
 I put (prep) on cameras that need setup, batteries that need charging, cards or drives that need formatting, etc.

 There’s also the opportunity to add any additional items that aren’t on the master list.

 Lastly, you have the option to create a second, matching checklist for packing up when the project is complete.
 This one omits the Prep category.

 Things is an elegant to-do list app from Cultured Code.
 It is simple, but powerful, and offers great Siri and Shortcuts integration.
-It’s the only mandatory part of this setup that costs money.
+Gear Checklist isn’t useful without Things installed.